metroite/datapacks/worseoldpvp/README.md

 Enable the new method, which is only compatible with 1.14, by setting *$oldmethod$* in *wop.extend* to 0 (1 is default): `/scoreboard players set $oldmethod$ wop.extend 0`

 If you decided not to use the old method, tools will need to be modified once instead, by for example damaging them.
-Sword-blocking works by right clicking (and sneaking in the new method if $m ustsneak$ is turned on).
+Sword-blocking works by right clicking and sneaking.

 ## These settings currently only apply to the new method:

-If you want to be able to block while not sneaking set *$mustsneak$* in *wop.extend* to 0 (1 is default): `/scoreboard players set $mustsneak$ wop.extend 1`
+If you also want to be able to block while not sneaking set *$mustsneak$* in *wop.extend* to 0 (1 is default): `/scoreboard players set $mustsneak$ wop.extend 1`

-If you want to have item attributes rather than player effects set *$attribute$* in *wop.extend* to 1 (0 is default): `/scoreboard players set $attribute$ wop.extend 0`
+If you prefer item attributes rather than player effects set *$attribute$* in *wop.extend* to 1 (0 is default): `/scoreboard players set $attribute$ wop.extend 0`

 </details>